tomfy/gtsimsrch/README.md

 In this case, out of 7066 pedigrees with both parents given, we find 5244 pedigrees with FTR < 0.1, and of these 4745 have ACC < 100.

+Finding likely parents if pedigrees appear to wrong or are not available:

+	find_parents  -in u_cassava.dsgm  -ped u_ptable  -out cassava_with_alternatives.fpout -alt 1

+Now in addition to testing the pedigrees, as described above, find_parents will, for each accession, A, try to find a likely pair of parents by considering all the other accessions as possible parents.
+For speed, a first cut is made using hgmr.
+Given a pair of accessions, A and B, hgmr(A,B) will be small if one is the parent of the other, and in this way we can rule out most of the other accessions.
+However hgmr can't tell us whether B is the parent of A or vice versa.
+For that we need to consider a pair of accessions, B and C, and calculate FTR(A,B,C).

 Finding likely parents if pedigrees are not available:

 	find_parents  -in u_cassava.dsgm  -out cassava_noped.fpout